- Vegetable Fat

 - Cosmetic use: Dry, chapped skin.

-This yellowish-white fat is obtained from the shea nut, the fruit of the Karité tree (Vitellaria Paradoxa).
-In general, unrefined, native shea butter is considered more effective because it contains more natural nutrients than the refined variant.
-The refining process gives the shea butter a pure white color and deprives it of its odor-intensive ingredients.
+In general, unrefined, native shea butter is considered more effective because it contains morenatural nutrients than the refined variant.
+The refining process gives the product a pure white color and deprives it of its odor-intensive ingredients.
 However, other important ingredients are also lost in the process.
 Unrefined shea butter has an aromatic, spicy odor that is often perceived as unpleasant.
-Shea butter is therefore also available in an unrefined, deodorised (odourless) version.
+Shea butter is therefore also available in an unrefined, deodorised version.

 Shea butter is firm at room temperature and becomes supple when warmed in the hand and can be applied to the skin.
-The unsaponifiable ingredients of shea butter are considered skin-friendly and nourishing with protective properties.
+The unsaponifiable ingredients of shea butter (almost 11%) are considered skin-friendly and nourishing with protective properties.
 The butter has replenishing, moisture-regulating and smoothing effects.
 This makes it an excellent care agent for dry, low-grease, scaly skin.
 Shea butter can be applied pure or used in lotions.
 The butter is accredited with a natural sun protection factor of 3.